bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ### Fully accessible to those with visual and cognitive difficulties

 All images are marked up with alternate text descriptions, all acronyms, chapters, and sections are semantically structured and identifiable.
-Text can be resized or read aloud with full alternate image descriptions. for more information on using ebooks with visual impairments check out [this link for apple devices](https://www.idownloadblog.com/2013/11/09/how-to-get-your-device-to-read-your-ibooks-to-you-in-ios-7/) or [this link for android devices](https://goodereader.com/blog/electronic-readers/good-e-reader-launches-audio-reader-for-android).
+Text can be resized or read aloud with full alternate image descriptions.
+For more information on using ebooks with visual impairments, check out [this link for apple devices](https://www.idownloadblog.com/2013/11/09/how-to-get-your-device-to-read-your-ibooks-to-you-in-ios-7/) or [this link for android devices](https://goodereader.com/blog/electronic-readers/good-e-reader-launches-audio-reader-for-android).

 ## Why EPUB?